An official website of the United States government

 RADON ASSESSMENT AT NAVAL SUPPORT ACTIVITY ANNAPOLIS

-Throughout 2017 and 2018, an assessment will be conducted to determine indoor radon gas levels at selected locations within Naval Support Activity Annapolis.
-This assessment is being conducted as a routine task here at NSAA as well as other Naval Installations service wide and at other facilities of the Armed Forces.
+A previous radon survey occurred at NSA Annapolis in 2017 with additional radon retesting occurring periodically afterwards.
+Starting June 2025, a one-year radon assessment will be conducted to determine indoor radon gas levels at selected locations within NSA Annapolis.
+This survey is being conducted as a routine task here at NSAA as well as other Naval Installations service wide and at other facilities of the Armed Forces.

 The assessment is not being conducted because of a known concern, but rather as a proactive step to ensure our service members and employees live and work in a healthy environment.